 For a high-level presentation, please refer to this video:

-For a rough list of features:
+A rough list of features:

-- Input devices: keyboards, mice, joysticks/other game devices, touch displays, VR headsets
+- Input devices: keyboards, mice, joysticks/other game devices, touch displays, VR headsets.

 - Output devices: mixed DPI, multi-monitor, multi-/hotswap- GPU, custom LED controllers

-- Audio: streaming playback, device capture, sample playback
+- Audio: streaming playback, device capture, sample playback.

-- Video: complex 2D hierarchies and animated transforms, 3D models, offscreen rendering effects, GPU shaders, picking, streaming sources and streaming recording
+- Video: complex 2D hierarchies and animated transforms, 3D models, offscreen rendering effects, GPU shaders, picking, streaming sources and streaming recording.

 Among the more uncommon features, we have:

 - An in-process or multi-process IPC system for hooking up custom or preset data-sources such as online video streams, capture devices, custom input drivers and even other running programs as programmable objects for both graphics, audio and input.
 It is also used to implement support for various display protocols.
 This permits aggressive privilege separation for what has historically been error-prone and security challenged tasks.

 - Capable of being its own compositor, display server and window manager at the same time.
 There are two build outputs, arcan and arcan_lwa (‘lightweight’).
 Arcan uses the underlying hardware to present aural and visual information and obtains input from external devices. arcan_lwa re-uses most of the same codebase and API, but uses arcan for input and output.

 - Built-in monitoring and crash-dump analysis.
 The engine can serialise vital internal state to a Lua script (“crash dump”) or to another version of itself periodically (“monitoring”) to allow external filters and tools to be written quickly in order to track down bugs or suspicious activity.